WhatsApp Chat Book Appointment

 Staging of Colorectal Cancer

-• Stage 0: Carcinoma in situ (cancer is confined to the very top layer).
+• Stage 0: Carcinoma in situ (it is precancerous).

-• Stage I: Cancer is limited to the bowel wall.
+• Stage I: The cancer is confined to the bowel wall only.

-• Stage III: Cancer has spread to the nearby lymph nodes.
+• Stage III: Cancer has metastasis to the surrounding lymph nodes.

-• Chemotherapy is used after surgery (adjuvant chemotherapy) to reduce the chance of recurrence and destroy the microscopic residual cancer cells in the body after surgery.
-For rectal cancer, a combination of chemotherapy and radiotherapy is given before doing the surgery to make the surgery easier and successful.
-Chemotherapy is also the primary treatment for patients with metastatic colorectal Cancer which spreads to the other parts of the body (metastatic disease) when surgery and radiation cannot be used .
-The most common drugs include 5-Fluorouracil (5FU), Oxaliplatin, Irinotecan, and Capecitabine.
+• Chemotherapy is administered post-surgery (adjuvant chemotherapy) to lower the possibility of recurrence and kill microscopic residual cancerous cells in the body post-surgery.
+In the case of rectal cancer, there is chemotherapy and radiotherapy administered before the surgery is done to facilitate a successful and easy surgery.
+Chemotherapy is also the first line of treatment for patients with metastatic colorectal cancer that extends to other organs of the body (metastatic disease) in cases where surgery and radiation are not an option.
+The most popular medications are 5-Fluorouracil (5FU) and Oxaliplatin, Irinotecan and Capecitabine.

-• These therapies block specific pathways to stop cancer growth.
-They are used for specific genetic mutations found in the tumor, such as KRAS, NRAS, BRAF, HER2, and NTRK.
-Examples include anti-EGFR antibodies (Cetuximab, Panitumumab), anti-VEGF antibodies (Bevacizumab, Ramucirumab), Regorafenib, Encorafenib, Trifluridine/Tipiracil, and Fruquintinib.
+• These treatments inhibit certain growth to prevent cancer.
+They can be applied to individual genetic mutations in the tumor like KRAS, NRAS, BRAF, HER2, and NTRK.
+They are anti-EGFR antibodies (Cetuximab, Panitumumab), anti-VEGF antibodies (Bevacizumab, Ramucirumab), Regorafenib, Encorafenib, Trifluridine/Tipiracil, and Fruquintinib.

 Expert Tip: Molecular testing is crucial to identify genetic mutations that guide targeted therapy and immunotherapy, offering more effective and personalized treatment options.

-• Access to advanced diagnostics, molecular profiling, and clinical trials.
+• Availability of high-end diagnostics, molecular profiling, and clinical trials.

-• Compassionate approach focused on patient well-being and survivorship.
+• Empathic practice centred on patient health and survivorship.

 Book an Appointment with Dr. Sandip Ganguly

-If you or a loved one has symptoms of colorectal cancer, has a family history of cancer, been diagnosed with colorectal cancer, or you're seeking a second opinion, don’t wait.
-Get expert advice and cutting-edge treatment under the guidance of Dr. Sandip Ganguly.
+When you or a loved one has symptoms of colorectal cancer, has a family history of colorectal cancer, has been diagnosed with colorectal cancer, or needs a second opinion, don’t wait.
+Colorectal cancer, Advice and State-of-the-art treatment in Kolkata by Dr Sandip Ganguly.

 Dr. Sandip Ganguly